hiper2d/mafia-gpt/README.md

 - Redis (most probably in AWS) to store the chat history and the game state
 - React Native for the frontend

+Redis collections I use:
+- STRING: game state with OpenAI assistant and thread ids for Arbiter and Bot-Players
+- SORTED_SET: timestamp of each game so I know when they were created
+- LIST: chat history; arbiter and each Bot-Player maintains the latest row in this history it saw, so the remaining messages can be sent to the personal OpenAI player's thread each time they need to reply

 # The game logic

 Right now the whole game is in just few functions.
 They imitate backend endpoints (I plan to use AWS lambda but to be